Transportation Paintings — The Art of Getting There

 Feel free to share this with your friends.

-Reaching for The Stars, space shuttle painting by Teresa Bernard © Copyright 2022 – Present
+Reaching for the Stars, a space shuttle painting by Teresa Bernard © Copyright 2022 – Present

 $280